-Endovenous coagulation for varicose veins
+Endovenous coagulation of varicose veins

 Prior to the late 1990s, the gold standard for the treatment of refluxing truncal veins was stripping and high ligation.

 The importance of thermal relaxation time has been pointed out in laser dermatology.
 However, pulse duration and thermal relaxation time have rarely been noted in the field of endovenous laser coagulation (EVLC).
-The efficacy of EVLC is said to be affected by the linear endovenous energy density or the endovenous fluence equivalent.
+The efficacy of EVLC is considered to be affected by the linear endovenous energy density or the endovenous fluence equivalent.

-Related products:Nd:YAP long Laser Head (1079nm, 1340nm, 1440nm)
+MULTILINE™Nd:YAP long Laser Head (1079nm, 1340nm, 1440nm)